 You can't upload an image or other file into a template directly.
 First you'll need to upload the file to a page in your site, then in your template, choose Insert > Files > Search on other pages to embed the file or image.

 You can't use template variables in the site welcome message.

 Allowing other people to edit the site welcome message

 You can allow people who aren't Confluence administrators edit the site welcome message.
-To do this, use the include Include Page macro to include content from elsewhere in your site rather than adding content directly to the template.
+To do this, Insert the include page macro to include content from elsewhere in your site rather than adding content directly to the template.

 To include content from a page in the site welcome message:

-- Edit the site welcome message template (as described above) and use the Include page macro to include the contents of your newly created page
+Edit the site welcome message template (as described above) and Insert the include page macro to include the contents of your newly created page.